-It wasn’t the best phrase I could have used.
+“Ownership” wasn’t the best term.
 Pride in good craftsmanship would have been better.
-I have absolutely no problem with people refactoring code -- just because I wrote something and it worked for a particular problem at a particular place and time doesn’t mean it can’t be made better.
-Seeing how people looked at my code and did one better is actually one of the perks of the job -- the day I stop learning is the day I hang my hat up as a programmer.
+I have absolutely no problem with people refactoring code – just because I wrote something and it worked for a particular problem at a particular place and time doesn’t mean it can’t be made better.
+Seeing how people looked at my code and did one better is actually one of the perks of the job – the day I stop learning is the day I hang my hat up as a programmer.

 “It was a dysfunctional / deathmarch environment.”

 Actually, no. While it was a dysfunctional environment for me personally, most of the people there certainly seemed to be very happy.
-It’s worth reading my original thoughts for when I first joined: it was about as far away from a death march as you can imagine.
+It was about as far away from a death march as you can imagine.
 Bear in mind that there were 10 programmers on the team, and we switched daily.
 It’s not like I had one bad partner: it didn’t gel with any of them.

 They were doing a UI redesign of the entire front end, and had a hard deadline based on the engineers they had at the time.
 They had evidently spent much time determining the tools and wireframes involved in the redesign.
 For many of the engineers there, this was a long overdue opportunity to sit down and really crank.
 Some of them were amazingly intelligent and ambitious people, as good as any I’ve worked with.
 Pairing with me must have been a frustrating experience, especially for the younger developers who were not used to being mentors.